-Carl is a medical doctor working in NHS General Practice.
-He currently enjoys working with his patients in the local community - in the diverse melting pot of central London.
+Carl is a medical doctor, a General Practitioner in the National Health Service.
+He enjoys working with his diverse group of patients in his local community - in the cultural melting pot of Brighton.

 Sarah de Nordwall works in a bardschool, writing poems on commission for business and charity events.
-She also runs her own shows and creative poetry workshops in the community, for a mixture of clients.
+She also runs her own shows and creative poetry workshops in the community.
 She is passionate about women's issues and volunteers for "40 Days for Life".

 Olive Nsababera graduated from Yale University with a B.A in Economics.
 She currently works in a law firm where she focuses on legal research and case management.

 James Newman is a medical student at the University of London, having previously studied at the University of Oxford.
 He enjoys reading about Middle-Eastern history.

 Carolyne D'cruze is a Practice Manager for a Consultant Dermatologist.
 She has been a Catechist for RCIA for the past seventeen years, and co-ordinates a weekly Catholic Charismatic prayer group.